smarie/python-autoclass/docs/index.md

 ```

 ## Example usage

+### With valid8 for both type and value checking

+### With enforce for type checking and valid8 for value checking

 The following snippet shows a `HouseConfiguration` class with four attributes.
 Each attribute is validated against the expected type everytime you try to set it (constructor AND modifications), and the `name` and `surface` attributes are further validated (`len(name) > 0` and `surface >= 0`).
 Notice the size of the resulting code !